 Call Monday - Friday,

-8AM - 6PM, Central Time, to enroll or talk with a trained Bayou Health agent.
+8AM - 5PM, to enroll or talk with a trained Bayou Health agent.

 Call any day or time and use our automated phone system to enroll or get answers to common questions about Bayou Health.